sdsanchezm/typescript-all/README.md

 ### modes of compilation:

-- the following command, looks for the config file:
+- To look for the config file:
 ```
 tsc
 ```

-- the following command, looks for the config file in a specific folder:
+- The following command, looks for the config file in a specific folder:
 ```
 tsc --project newproject
 ```

-- the following command, omits the config file, and compiles directly:
+- The following command, omits the config file, and compile/transpile directly:
 ```
 tsc file.ts
 ```